chatterjeee/Data-Science_Projects/Loan_Default_Prediction/README.md

 1. train.csv: Contains the training data used for building the model.
 It includes features like loan amount, credit score, income, employment details, and a target variable `Default` (1 for default, 0 for no default).
 2. test.csv: Contains the test data used for predicting loan defaults.
 The test data doesn't have the target variable `Default`, which is predicted using the model.
 3. Lend-or-Lose-Final.ipynb: The main notebook containing the code for data preprocessing, feature engineering, model building, evaluation, and final prediction.
 This includes multiple machine learning models and their evaluation metrics.
-4. Miscellaneous: A folder containing rough/experimental code in `.ipynb` files.
-These are intermediate steps and attempts used in the development of the final model.

 ## How to Use